cambridge-cares/TheWorldAvatar/Deploy/stacks/dynamic/stack-data-uploader/README.md

 | [forestry](../example_datasets/inputs/config/forestry.json) | Uploads [a ShapeFile](../example_datasets/inputs/data/forestry/vector/README.md) into the stack as a vector layer, along with a [.csv file](../example_datasets/inputs/data/forestry/tabular/forestry_colours.csv) that defines a colour for each category.
 The layer is served using the colour mapping and a custom style ([forestry.sld](../example_datasets/inputs/config/forestry.sld)) through GeoServer. |
 | [population](../example_datasets/inputs/config/population.json) | Uploads [a GeoTiff file](../example_datasets/inputs/data/population/README.md) into the stack as a raster layer, which is served using the default style via GeoServer. |
 | [treesAndHills](../example_datasets/inputs/config/treesAndHills.json) | An example of how to use the `"externalDatasets"` node to load multiple datasets by name. |

+## The Dataset configuration file

+Each dataset should have its own JSON configuration file located in the [`inputs/config/`](./inputs/config) directory.

 ### Datasets